4 Ways To Achieve Your Post Holiday Season Fitness Goals

-Both a time to relax and recharge and, for many, an excuse to add a little extra cushioning in all the wrong places, the holiday period can severely impact our fitness gains while unraveling much of the training progress we have made over the previous year.
-As pleasure-seeking beings we will often take any opportunity to experience enjoyment (the eating of forbidden foods, partying, and relaxing) over more temporarily painful pursuits such as intensive training, strict eating and a disciplined, regimented existence.
+Both a time to relax and recharge and, for many, an excuse to add a little extra cushioning in all the wrong places, the holiday period can severely impact our fitness gains while unravelling much of the training progress we have made over the previous year.
+As pleasure-seeking beings, we will often take any opportunity to experience enjoyment (the eating of forbidden foods, partying, and relaxing) over more temporarily painful pursuits such as intensive training, strict eating and a disciplined, regimented existence.
 Indeed, we are biologically programmed to conserve valuable resources for times of famine.
-This includes that additional adipose hanging from our waist and hips.
+This includes additional adipose hanging from our waist and hips.
 Simply put: we are not designed to be shredded and muscular all year round.
-So we must work extra hard to achieve, and maintain, such a look.
+So we must work extra hard to achieve, and maintain such a look.
 Getting slightly out of shape is even encouraged by some fitness trainers who believe that to add extra muscle we must ‘bulk up’, and the holiday season is, for many, the perfect opportunity to do so.
 However, staying in shape over the holidays can be done and is to be encouraged.
 But the reality is many of us will have slipped in our training and nutritional focus over the holidays.
-So, as we ease back into a new year, we must re prioritize our fitness goals.
+So, as we ease back into a new year, we must re-prioritize our fitness goals.
 By doing so we will so be maintaining what we have spent many years working to achieve while laying the foundation for future fitness success.
-Here are three tips to ensure your post holiday season fitness goals are well addressed.
+Here are three tips to ensure your post-holiday season fitness goals are well addressed. working to achieve while laying the foundation for future fitness success.
+Here are three tips to ensure your post-holiday season fitness goals are well addressed.

-One of the best methods for regaining a great shape post holiday season is to have a specific fitness goal and to be committed to its achievement every step of the way.
-For example, pick a bodybuilding contest, or schedule a photo shoot for early in the year.
-Such a financial, and personal, investment will keep you focused on staying in shape to a much greater degree than will arbitrarily committing to ‘staying on track.’
+One of the best methods for regaining a great shape post-holiday season is to have a specific fitness goal and to be committed to its achievement every step of the way.
+For example, pick a bodybuilding contest, or schedule a photoshoot for early in the year.
+Such a financial, and personal, the investment will keep you focused on staying in shape to a much greater degree than will arbitrarily be committing to ‘staying on track.’